eschares/ILL-analysis/README.md

 For all plots to be correctly created, the .jsl file requires the following column names in your dataset.
-Columns may be in any order, but must have the following punctuation:
+Columns may be in any order, but must have the following capitalization:

 --Year